pnp/List-Formatting/column-samples/approval-status-icon-color/README.md

 ## Additional notes

-- As of June 4, 2023, the approval feature is currently being rolled out and may not be available to all tenants.
+- As of June 4, 2023, the approval features available in list templates "Travel requests with approvals" and "Content scheduler with approvals" are in the process of being rolled out.
+Therefore, they may not be available for some tenants.
 (Roadmap ID [100502](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=100502))

 <img src="https://pnptelemetry.azurewebsites.net/list-formatting/column-samples/approval-status-icon-color" />